 From any computer within the School all students and staff can use the web-based library management system, named Oliver, to search all of the titles held in the School Library.
 This facility is accessible from the School’s Intranet by clicking Links then Library Lookup.
 A search can be performed without entering any login details however all students and staff are given a library card and a borrower number which they can use to access their own account to view current and overdue loans and any reservations; items can also be renewed.

-The Oliver homepage provides library news, information and activities including new books, book of the week, quiz questions and a suggested list of things to do.
+The Oliver homepage provides library news, information and activities including new and popular books, student borrower of the month, and library events.

 - Multi-function Media Area – To support the use of ICT resources and to enable the marketing of authors and books as well as enhancing the Library as a teaching space and a more effective meeting area.

 - Non-Fiction books – true facts, things that happened in the real world.
 Subjects include: Animals, Art, Biographies, Computing, Geography, History, Languages, Mathematics, Music, Poetry, Psychology, Religion, Science, Sport, Travel.